What is an insurance lapse in New York State?

 - your insurance company reinstates your insurance coverage

 A lapse in insurance coverage can also occur between the date you register your vehicle and the date your new insurance coverage begins.
+See Respond to DMV insurance letters and orders for instructions on how to resolve an insurance lapse.

 What will happen if I drive without insurance (with lapsed insurance)?